 - AEDT (Automated Employment Decision Tool) — NYC LL 144's narrow definition.
 Covers tools that substantially assist or replace human judgment in hiring or promotion decisions.
 Employment-specific.
 The substantial-assist/replace test (rely exclusively, weigh more heavily, or use to overrule human judgment) is what brings a tool into scope.

-- ADMT (Automated Decision-Making Technology) — California CCPA / CPRA framing.
-Broader than AEDT — covers any technology making significant decisions, including employment, housing, lending, and education.
-A tool can be an ADMT under CCPA without being an AEDT under NYC LL 144 (e.g., a tenant-screening AI), or be both (most enterprise HR tools).
+- ADMT (Automated Decision-Making Technology) — Used by both California's CCPA/CPRA regulations and Colorado's SB 26-189.
+Broader than AEDT — covers any technology making significant or consequential decisions, including employment, housing, lending, and education.

 - ADS (Automated-Decision System) — California FEHA framing.
 Broader than AEDT, less specific than ADMT.
 Covers any computational process used in employment decisions, with the regulatory weight resting on the disparate-impact outcome rather than the procedural compliance.